stokpop/lograter/README.md

 ### Outgoing requests

-If logs are available for outgoing requests, you can find out how the same for these outgoing requests.
+If logs are available for outgoing requests, you can create performance analysis reports for these as well.
+For example using the `latency` command.

 ### Compare production to test